• Facebook

 This pumpkin chocolate chip bread is a tender loaf of lightly spiced bread made with pumpkin puree and plenty of chocolate chips.
 A one bowl recipe that takes just minutes to put together!

 Pumpkin bread is a classic fall treat, and this version is simple to make and loaded with chocolate flavor.
-If you love pumpkin as much as I do, you also need to try my pumpkin dump cake and pumpkin fluff dip.
+If you love pumpkin recipes as much as I do, you also need to try my pumpkin dump cake and pumpkin dip.

 Sliced pumpkin chocolate chip bread on a serving board.